sherzod-hakimov/multimodal-hate-speech-detection/README.md

-# Multimodal hate speech detection
+# A Multimodal Ensemble Approach for Interpretable Hate Speech Detection